Typography

 - The

-HTML element represents side-comments and small print, like copyright and
+small HTML element represents side-comments and small print, like copyright and

 legal text, independent of its styled presentation. - Textsub